Content on this page was generated by AI and has not been manually reviewed.

 You add a GUID column in SQL Server by using the UNIQUEIDENTIFIER data type and setting a default constraint to NEWID or NEWSEQUENTIALID.

 In this guide you’ll learn when to use GUIDs, how to add them to new and existing tables, how to populate and index them, and best practices.
-Here’s a quick outline to get you started:
+Here’s a quick outline to get you started: How to add date column in sql server its about time: A practical guide to adding date, datetime2, and defaults 2026

 • Why GUIDs matter and when they’re overkill